-Amano Tucker acquired a criminal charge in 1993.
-With this charge, Amano was able to find employment until 2001.
-From 2001 to 2009 Amano was unemployed despite his continued efforts.
-Amano fell into poverty and found himself having to rely on family to keep a roof over his head.
+Amano acquired a criminal charge in 1993.
+With this charge, he was unable to find stable employment, and despite his continued efforts Amano fell into poverty.
+He found himself having to rely on family to keep a roof over his head.
 Even though he had a wide range of skills, Amano was not given the opportunity to work.

-Amano enrolled in school but quickly realized that the traditional education model was not for him.
-It was at this time that he discovered CitySquare’s WorkPaths Program, designed to assist unemployed and underemployed adults with intensive pre-employment training, which increases functional skill levels and enhances employability.
+Amano enrolled in school but quickly realized the traditional education model was not for him.
+He then discovered CitySquare’s WorkPaths Program, designed to assist unemployed and underemployed adults with intensive pre-employment training, which increases functional skill levels and enhances employability.